Axwabo/slocExporter/README.md

 Allows for exporting primitive objects in Unity scenes to use in SCP: Secret Laboratory.

-Use the [slocLoader](https://github.com/Axwabo/slocLoader/) plugin to load them in game.
+Use the [slocLoader](https://github.com/Axwabo/slocLoader/) plugin to load them in the game.

 ![Logo](https://github.com/Axwabo/slocLoader/blob/main/logo%20small.png?raw=true)